 Arranging Flowers Takes Time

 If you are a bride reading this, please do not do your own flowers.
-You will not have time the day of the wedding, and taking on this task will leave you extremely stressed out.
+You will not have time on the day of the wedding, and taking on this task will leave you extremely stressed out.
 Enlist a creative friend or relative to do it for you.

-Removing all unwanted leaves from flowers the night before= 2 hours
+- Removing all unwanted leaves from flowers the night before = 2 hours

-13 boutonnieres= Around 1 hour
+- 13 boutonnieres = Around 1 hour

-Floral Cake Decorations=45 minutes
+- Floral Cake Decorations = 45 minutes

 Of course, your situation may require more or less time.